darkoverlordofdata/not-php/readme.md

 # this is your php on node (not-php)

-This is from an experimental project to port CodeIgniter to coffeescript, running on a node.js server.
+Extracted from my Exspresso project

 ## Installation